 Don Dudding, College of Arts and Sciences

 Don completed his PhD in English with an emphasis in Rhetoric and Composition in 2009.
 He is co-director of Ohio University’s Appalachian Writing Project.
 He recently retired from teaching high school English and Language Arts after 30 years in the classroom.
-Don has a Masters degree in Mental Health Counseling and BS in Journalism.
-His interests include writing and performing folk music, and he publishes a daily cartoon at www.pencilzania.com.
+Don has a Master's degree in Mental Health Counseling and a BS in Journalism.
+His interests include writing and performing folk music and he publishes a daily cartoon, Pencilzania.

 Bob West, Patton College of Education

-Bob West is a doctoral student in Instructional Technology in the Patton College of Education.
+Bob is a doctoral student in Instructional Technology in the Patton College of Education.
 A retired public school teacher, Bob has extensive experience in elementary, post secondary, and adult education with an emphasis on implementing technology into classrooms.
-Bob is planning a dissertation on Teacher Self-Efficacy that uses mixed methods.
+Bob's dissertation on Teacher Self-Efficacy uses mixed methods.

 Marshelle is a doctoral student in English, specializing in Renaissance literature.
 She has a master's degree in English from the University of Wisconsin-Madison.
 Marshelle has taught a wide variety of composition and literature courses, and has tutored students at all levels in writing in the humanities, social sciences and sciences.
 Her research explores intersections between poetry, religion and science in Renaissance England.